knightedcodemonkey/duel/README.md

 ## Options

-The available options are limited, because you should define most of them inside your project's `tsconfig.json` file.
+These are the CLI options `duel` supports to work alongside your project's `tsconfig.json` settings.

 - `--project, -p` The path to the project's configuration file.
 Defaults to `tsconfig.json`.
 - `--pkg-dir, -k` The directory to start looking for a package.json file.
 Defaults to `--project` dir.